 Podgórze is another major hotspot for street art lovers.
 The historic district was an indepent city until the 19th century, but it is currently one of the most upcoming and promising quarters in Krakow.

 Podgórze underwent drastic changes during World War II, when the Nazis transformed it into a gated Jewish ghetto.
-Nowadays, the monuments that remember the victims remain, but the district has found a new identity.
+Nowadays, the monuments that remember the victims remain.
+But the district has also found a new identity.
 Snazzy new restaurants, summery ice cream parlors, and fashionable seem to open their doors on a monthly basis.

 Highlights in Podgórze: